pu2clr/SI4735/README.md

 ## Your support is important.

-If you would like to support this library development, consider joining this project via Github.
+If you want to support this library development, consider joining this project via Github.
 Alternatively, make suggestions on new features and report errors if you find them.
 Thank you!